 Do you have fond memories of learning to bake?
 Donna Hay certainly does.
 “When I was a little girl my first cooking adventures were baking like they are for most kids,” Hay says.
 Two great recipes a lot of young bakers tackle are cupcakes (more on those in a bit) and chocolate crackles, so it’s not surprising that both are on the list when Hay gets in the kitchen with two keen young cooks to whip up lots of treats to sell at a cake stall in an episode of her series Donna Hay: Basics to Brilliance Kids.
 “I've taken my favourite bake stall treats, given them a healthy change up and left in all the fun and flavour,” Hay says in the series.
 So if you ever need to make something for a cake stall, and you need it to be easy, here’s your recipe!
 And these are chocolate crackles that crackle.
 The secret?
 Hay toasts puffed brown rice and desiccated coconut in the oven before mixing it with butter and honey.

 The go-to very versatile cupcake

 “Everyone loves cupcakes!” says Donna Hay.
 Hay’s versatile recipe is great for kid’s parties or bake sales.
 You can change up the icing – her recipe has instructions for vanilla and chocolate variations on the ricotta-cream cheese frosting – or add something to the batter, as she does with her strawberry cupcake variation.
-That one uses freeze-dried strawberry because as Hay explains, fresh strawberries add too much moisture to the cupcakes.
+That one uses freeze-dried strawberries because as Hay explains, fresh strawberries can add too much moisture to these cupcakes.
 Using the dried fruit adds flavour while maintaining that just-right texture.

 Classic cookies (and they’re gluten-free!)